City Of Gatlinburg Sustainable Initiatives And Programs

 2016 – Gatlinburg is awarded “Excellence in Green Leadership” by the Tennessee Municipal League.

 2017 – Gatlinburg is in the process of changing all street light from high-pressure sodium to LED.

 2018 – Gatlinburg added 22 more of the solar big belly waste receptacles with a total of 26 on the parkway.
-This has the helped the sanitation department reduce the number of collections.
+This has helped the sanitation department reduce the number of collections.

-Gatlinburg Hilton Garden Inn receives Silver LEED Certification
+Gatlinburg Hilton Garden Inn Receives Silver LEED Certification

 The Gatlinburg Hilton Garden Inn is the first new hotel in Tennessee to be awarded silver level certification for Leadership in Energy and Environmental Design (LEED).
 Built in 2009, the Hilton Garden Inn recently completed the certification process and confirmed that the hotel satisfies criteria for sustainable site development, water conservation, energy efficiency, materials selection and indoor environment quality.